ipfs/ipfs-docs/CONTRIBUTING.md

 Adding a single page to an already existing section is as simple as adding one line to the `config.js` file.

+When adding the new line, be sure to follow the exact same format and syntax as the other lines that are already present.

 1. Open `config.js` in VSCode.
 1. Find the section you want to add a new page to.
 For this example, a page titled **Add a new page** will be added to the **Basics** section.
     <br><br>